 - We strongly encourage players to travel together as a team when possible.

-- If groups of players are traveling together, we encourage them to wear TSA/Lakeland shorts or pants and TSA/Lakeland training shirt or warm-up jacket.
+- If groups of players are traveling together, we encourage them to wear TSA shorts or pants and a TSA training shirt or warm-up jacket.
 All players should dress the same.

 - Players should dress uniformly when departing for games.